CSteen57/SteenDesk_Help_Desk_Simulation/Helpdesk_Tickets/Tickets/Ticket001_User_Cannot_Access_Shared_Drive.md

 ## User Report

-Kelly Kapoor from the Sales department reported that she could sign into her Windows 11 workstation and see the Sales mapped drive, but received an access denied error when attempting to open it.
+Kelly Kapoor from the Sales department reported that she could sign into her Windows 11 workstation and see the Sales shared drive, but received an access denied error when attempting to open it.

-The user needed access to the Sales drive to reach department files used for daily work.
+The user needed access to the Sales shared drive to reach department files used for daily work.

 ---